 Your roof is build to shed water, not let it pool.
 That said, pooling can still happen.
 If, for instance, you have gutters that are completely gunked up with leaves, you can expect to see some water pooling near the edges of your roof.
 When water pools on your roof, the subsurface can absorb moisture, and water can seep into your home — and that can mean costly damage.
 Be sure to keep your gutters clear, keep debris off of your roof, and keep an eye out for pooling water on your roof.

 Do you have any large trees in the landscape near your home?
 If so, then you have a liability on your hands.
 Large trees are liable to lose large limbs, and those tree limbs can be a terror on your roof.
 If a branch is heavy enough, it won’t just scrape up your shingles — it can travel straight through your roof.
 It’s best to stay ahead of these hazards.
 Keep trees trimmed, and plant new trees far away from your abode.

 The structure of your roof is (hopefully) built with enough strength to support the weight of your roofing surface and more.
 However, the roofing material itself may not be impervious to weight.
 Keep from walking across your roof, unless you must, and keep maintenance workers from climbing across your roof as best as you can — the weight of an individual can be enough to remove protective granules from asphalt shingles, it can crack wood shakes, and it can be enough weight to break slate tiles (which can be extra costly and inconvenient).

-Also, be conscious that. come winter months, you could have tons of snow on your roof (literally).
+Also, be conscious that, come winter time, you could have tons of snow on your roof (literally).
 It’s best to keep huge masses of snow from accumulating on your roof.
 When snow piles on your roof, feel free to get in touch with us for roof snow removal.

 Your Best Defense